17 posts categorized "Relationships"

 Because it was a one-way love affair.
 Linus didn't return Sally's affections.
 Linus was still in that "girls are gross" stage, and Sally was already mature and wise for her young age (maybe it was that gargantuan head of hers...her brain just expanded faster than most and it outgrew her skull) and knew what she wanted.
 Unfortunately (or fortunately) we were not privy to their awkward teenage years and their adult years, and what happened between them, but I'm speculating that it wasn't pretty.

-Sally probably chased Linus all throughout junior high and high school, trying to gain his affection by throwing herself at him, endeavoring to outshine any competition that came along.
+Sally probably chased Linus all through junior high and high school, trying to gain his affection by throwing herself at him, endeavoring to outshine any competition that came along.
 She probably attended drunken bonfire parties just to show him that she could hang with the rest of the girls that Linus may have been eyeing, downing shots of tequila and throwing herself at him (I'm only making up my own stories here, and I am absolutely sure that Charles Shultz would not have gone this way, so I don't want anyone screaming at me, ok?).

 I suspect she even followed him to college (she was accepted to Princeton, Dartmouth, and Brown, but she followed him to the party university), still trying, but never capturing his affection or winning him over.

 Sally more than likely grew up with some deep psychological issues over being rejected at such an early age.
 Presumably spent most of her adult life in and out of mental facilities (some in-patient and some out-patient).
-While out on a program meant to reinstate her into society, she in all likelihood was able to find Linus' address on line and started stalking him and his wife and 2 kids, which promptly got her sent right back into the room with the pretty white puffy walls where she stayed for the remainder of her sad life.
+While out on a program meant to reinstate her into society, she in all likelihood was able to find Linus' address online and started stalking him and his wife and 2 kids, which promptly got her sent right back into the room with the pretty white puffy walls where she stayed for the remainder of her sad life.

 What's the moral?
 There really isn't one because I'm just brainstorming and typing as I think, so I didn't intend to have a moral, but if there is one, it's plausibly something like, "Don't date girls with large heads," or "Stay away from girls who wear the same dress for 40 years."
 I don't know. insert your own moral here ______________________________.